nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

 <img src="images/histograms.png"  width="800"/>
-Figure 1.
-Red- and orange-zone restrictions statistically decrease the spreading.
+Figure 1. **Red- and orange-zone restrictions statistically decrease the infection**.
 The plots report histograms of normalized increments of new cases for different restictions.
 The split _y_-axis is used to ease the visual comparison of the historgrams.
 Red- and orange-zone restrictions show a clear bias toward negative normalized increments.

 ## Longer-lasting orange-zone restrictions tend to transition to looser restrictions
-**Introduction**

 We considered all the orange-zone restriction with the exception of the Christmas period (in which restrictions were imposed regardless of the epidemiological situation in an attempt to reduce risks), and asked for their outcome.
 Figure 2 illustrates this analysis.
 63.8% of the applied orange-zone restrictions led to the looser yellow zone.
 The orange-zone restrictions that had a positive outcome were the longer-lasting ones.
 This might suggest that the orange zone had an effectiveness in reducing the epidemiological risk, especially considering the fact that the occurence of the sequencies containing the orange zone was 46.5% of the times Y-O-Y and for the 32.5% Y-O-R (2.3% of R-O-R and 18.6% of R-O-Y) suggesting that the outcome is not simply a consequence of the autonomous descent of the epidemiological curve.
 Conversely, the shorter-lasting orange-zone restrictions might have turned into stricter restrictions before the delay could show their efficacy.

 <img src="images/restrictions.png"  width="800"/>
-Figure 2.
-Transitions from orange-zone to yellow-zone restrictions are more likely and occur for longer-lasting restriction periods.
+Figure 2. **Transitions from orange-zone to yellow-zone restrictions are more likely and occur for longer-lasting restriction periods**.
 Left panel: 63.8% of the times the Orange zone led to the yellow one.
 Right panel: histogram of orange-zone restriction durations colored by transition.
 The more an Orange zone persists, the more likely it will become yellow.

 ## Yellow and red zones before Christmas 2020
 **Introduction**